Raúl Fernández (motorcyclist)

-Raúl Fernández González (born 23 October 2000) is a Spanish Grand Prix motorcycle racer competing in the MotoGP World Championship with RNF MotoGP Team.
+Raúl Fernández González (born 23 October 2000) is a Spanish Grand Prix motorcycle racer competing in the MotoGP World Championship with Trackhouse MotoGP Team.
 His younger brother, Adrián, is also a motorcycle racer.
-They are not related to Moto2 rider Augusto Fernández.
-He was 2018 FIM CEV Moto3 Junior World Champion.
+He is 2018 FIM CEV Moto3 Junior World Champion.
+Raul has the record number of rookie wins (8) in Moto2, after beating Marc Márquez's previous record for rookie wins in 2021 Moto2 World Championship.

 Career

 Junior career

 Fernández competed in the 2015 Red Bull MotoGP Rookies Cup, finishing 3rd in Brno, 2nd in Misano, and 2nd in Aragón in his rookie campaign, ending the season 7th in the overall standings, with 121 points.
 He competed again in 2016, this time finishing on the podium six times (twice 1st, three times 2nd, and once 3rd), winning two races in Assen (both from Pole Position), and finishing the season in 3rd overall.
 He was the 2018 FIM CEV Moto3 Junior World Champion.

 Moto3 World Championship

 MH6 Team (2016)

 In the last race of the 2016 Moto3 World Championship, Fernández made his Grand Prix debut at Valencia, as the replacement for the injured María Herrera, scoring championship points with an 11th place.